Band (software): Features

 Users can manage their preferences for notifications to select how and if they want their mobile notifications to be received.

 Band allows the group's leader to see which of the members have read the post using the "read by" feature so that users can easily track group member's participation.

 COVID-19 pandemic

-According to Naver, as the COVID-19 pandemic spread in the United States in March 2020, the band's monthly live users exceeded 2.5 million, a 17-fold increase from 2016.
+According to Naver, as the COVID-19 pandemic spread in the United States in March 2020, Band's monthly live users exceeded 2.5 million, a 17-fold increase from 2016.
 The number of new groups increased by 140% and new subscribers increased by 81%.
 In addition, the number of groups that performed live broadcasting increased by 512% and the number of viewers increased by 886%.
 As remote work and distance education are becoming more common, the band is drawing attention as a remote communication tool.
 This is because it provides functions such as live broadcasting, attendance check, voting, and group call online.